Frequently Asked Questions

 - The "From:" header must contain a legal email address.

 - The "To:" header must contain the same email address as the recipient.
 On the Headers branch, leave the "To:" box unchecked.
+Please note that the "To:" box is hidden if "Hide Advanced Settings" on the Options menu is checked.

 - The HTML Body cannot contain "hex-encoded URL's".
 In other words, any hyperlink in the HTML cannot contain a URL that has hex-encoded characters (such as "%20", which represents a space).

-We also recommend you visit http://postmaster.info.aol.com/index.html for AOL's official rules.
-If that doesn't help then you should call and open tickets with the AOL Postmaster Group (the number is 703-265-4670) so that they can work with you.
+- Call AOL or open tickets with the AOL Postmaster Group (the number is 703-265-4670) so that they can work with you.
 They'll need to know what your sending IP address is, which is reported by Gammadyne Mailer's "Check PTR Record" tool.

 - Send an email with another program.
 If it is slow, the problem is with the SMTP server or the Internet connection itself.
+Your ISP may be limiting the bandwidth on port 25 to prevent users from sending large amounts of spam.

 - Terminate other applications that use Internet bandwidth.

 - Reduce the size of the message, its attachments, and embedded images.
+Email sending time correlates directly with email size.

 - Get a faster Internet connection.

-If you are using Direct Delivery:
+If using Direct Delivery:

 - Use the "Test DNS Server" tool to check how fast the DNS server is responding.